BBarisKilic/Animated-SVG/README.md

 ## Getting started

-Let's take a look at how to implement `AnimatedSvg` to fastly create cool transition animation between `SVGs`.
+Let's take a look at how to implement `AnimatedSvg` to quickly create cool transition animation between `SVGs`.

 First, add the following line to `pubspec.yaml`:
 ```yaml